Frequently Asked Questions

 - Express a positive attitude and a desire to learn.
 Complete your work assignments with enthusiasm and professionalism.

 - Exhibit initiative and suggest creative solutions to some of the challenges at your work site.

 - Set personal goals that are realistic and attainable.

 - Meet regularly with your supervisor(s).
 Do not be afraid to ask questions, but also be a good listener and learn as much as you can during these meetings.
 Discuss problems as they arise.

 - Network – Build professional relationships with your supervisor and other people in the organization.
 Ask to attend staff and professional meetings.

 - Leave with tangible results to add to your resume and/or portfolio.

-Contact Career Services where staff will assist you.
+Contact the Career and Professional Development office where staff will assist you.

-Disclaimer: Most employers are reputable and reliable, but Career Services is not in a position to guarantee the professional standing of all companies, organizations or individuals posting internship opportunities.
+Disclaimer: Most employers are reputable and reliable, but the Career & Professional Development office is not in a position to guarantee the professional standing of all companies, organizations or individuals posting internship opportunities.
 Applicants are strongly encouraged to research potential sponsors as part of the internship search process.